konsumer/torrentai/README.md

 Download the Lady Gaga album with "Pokerface" on it What is the last episode of "The Daily Show"?
 Download the latest episode of "The Daily Show"
+Do you have a copy of the latest episode of "The Daily Show"?
+When is the next episode of the daily show?
 ```